Reader: Sam Wren Quan Sing

 Reader: Lee Valentine

-Lee Valentine is a co-host on a popular genre fiction podcast, a social worker, and a mental health researcher in the digital mental health field.
+Lee Valentine is co-host of the popular genre fiction podcast - Crime Time, a social worker, and a mental health researcher in the digital mental health field.

-With over 100,000 listens worldwide, Crime Time Podcast receives hundreds of books annually for review from publishing houses globally.
-Lee is charged with the incredible task of sorting the good from the great and knows what it takes to catch the favourable eye of the reviewer.
+With over 100,000 listens worldwide, Crime Time Podcast receives hundreds of books annually.
+Lee was charged with the incredible task of sorting the good from the great and knows what it takes to catch the favourable eye of the reviewer.
 Narrative development, dynamic characterization, clear expression, and pacing are Lee's forte.
 Lee is a connoisseur of psychological thriller, horror, mystery, and crime fiction.

-As a mental health researcher, Lee is passionate about the depiction of mental illness in literature.
-Arguably, the complexity which accompanies a realistic depiction of mental ill-health lends itself to a more complex and engaging experience for the reader when compared to the stereotypical portrayal.
-Lee will work tirelessly to achieve a fleshed out and dynamic manuscript.
+As a mental health researcher, Lee is also passionate about depictions of mental ill health in literature.
+Arguably, the complexity which accompanies the realistic portrayal of mental ill health lends itself to a more authentic and engaging experience for the reader when compared to a stereotypical depiction.
+Lee will work with you to achieve a fleshed-out and dynamic manuscript.